 Parents: Plan a dinner or fun event for after camp.
-This is the perfect place for your daughter to shine and to tell you all about her favorite camp memories and accomplishments.
+This will be a great opportunity for your daughter to tell you all about her favorite camp memories and accomplishments.

-Campers: Help your parents plan an event with your friends and family where you can share your favorite parts of camp with everyone!
+Campers: Help your parents plan an event with your friends and family where you can share your favorite parts of camp with everyone.